 - The grades earned or the results of all end-of-term examinations

 Assistantship Application Deadline

-Students who want to be considered for an assistantship must submit the application by Feb.
-1.
+Students who want to be considered for an assistantship must apply by February 1.

 A committee examines and reviews the applicant and application wholly.